 Using a suitable acoustic model, predict the likely generation of noise for different times of day under a range of climatic conditions, including the expected worse case.
 Describe the predictions using suitable indicators, and illustrate the predicted noise contours on suitably-scaled maps showing the locations of noise sensitive receptors.
 Assess the potential impacts of noise and vibration at all potentially sensitive receptors in comparison to the objectives and standards to be achieved.
 Give particular consideration to emissions of low-frequency noise; that is, noise with components below 200Hz.
 The assessment of noise impacts will include matters raised in the document The Health Effects of Environmental Noise - Other Than Hearing Loss published by the enHealth Council, 2004 (or later editions), ISBN 0 642 82304 9.
-Assess the potential environmental impacts of noise and vibration on terrestrial and migratory animals and birds, including migratory marine birds.
+Assess the potential environmental impacts of noise and vibration on terrestrial and marine animals and birds, including migratory species.
 Assess potential noise impacts on any nearby protected areas addressing amenity as well as impacts on animals.
-Provide information on blasting that might cause ground vibration or fly rock on, or adjacent to, the site with particular attention given to places of work, residence, recreation, worship and general amenity.
-Discuss the magnitude, duration and frequency of any vibration and assess the potential impacts on sensitive receptors.
-Reference will be made to the DERM guideline: Noise and Vibration from Blasting.

 Assess potential off-site noise and vibration impacts that could arise due to increased road or rail transportation directly resulting from the project.